Commercial Mortgages for UK Businesses & Property Investors

 Specialist commercial lenders tend to offer the most relaxed lending criteria and often accept adverse credit and projection led applications.
 This comes at a cost of higher interest rates.

 Of course, each business mortgage is subject to status and you must keep up repayments or your property may be repossessed.
-As such, it’s important that your loan is affordable, so only borrow what you can afford.
+As such, it’s important that your loan is affordable, so only borrow what you can afford to repay.

-What documents are required when applying for a commercial property mortgage?
+What documents are required when applying for this type of property finance?

 The documents needed to apply for a commercial mortgage are: